 In spite of their obvious success in many applications, MLRs present multicollinearity when employed with climatic variables.
-In this regard, the parameter estimation errors can be incorrectly interpreted Leahy (2000).
+In this regard, the parameter estimation errors can be incorrectly interpreted (Leahy, 2000).
 To resolve this problem, we used principal components (PCs).
-This method seeks to reduce the number of variables through orthogonal transformations, and to remove the multicollinearity of the independent variables.
+This method seeks to reduce the number of variables through orthogonal transformations and to remove the multicollinearity of the independent variables.
 The PCs of the explanatory variables are therefore a new set of variables with the same information as the original variables, but uncorrelated.

-The Multiple Linear Regression is commonly used in various research areas, and is widely accepted by the scientific community.
-The Artificial Neural Networks are still being inserted in science, especially when it comes to climate studies.
-Our intention is to show advantages of using Artificial Neural Networks to the weather.
-The advantages of the Artificial Neural Networks stands out: The nonlinearity inherent Networks that allows this technique can perform functions that a linear program (such as Multiple Linear Regression) can not.
-In addition, a neural network can be designed to provide information not only about which particular pattern select, but also on the confidence in the decision.
+MLR is commonly used in various research areas and is widely accepted by the scientific community.
+The ANNs are still being inserted in science, especially when it comes to climate studies.
+Our intention is to show advantages of using ANNs for the weather.
+The advantages of the ANNs stand out: the nonlinearity inherent networks that allow this technique can perform functions that a linear program (such as MLR) can not.
+In addition, a neural network can be designed to provide information not only about which particular pattern, but also on the confidence in the decision.

-3 Results and Discussion
+3 Results and discussion

-110 3.1 Validation of the ANNs
+3.1 Validation of the ANNs

-After using the precipitation simulations for the period 1970-1999 with the ANNs, we obtained a final error after a number of interactions, which ranged from 1 to 600 (Figure 3).
-One of the difficulties of using ANNs consists of identifying the best stopping point for training Haykin (2001), because the training error starts out with a maximum value, decreases rapidly and then levels off, indicating there is no more error to correct.
+After using the precipitation simulations for the period 1970- 1999 with the ANNs, we obtained a final error after a number of interactions, which ranged from 1 to 600 (Fig. 3).
+One of the difficulties of using ANNs involves identifying the best stopping point for training (Haykin, 2001), because the training error starts out with a maximum value, decreases rapidly, and then levels off, indicating there is no more error to correct.
 In the summer, the network became stable more rapidly, indicating that the GCMs employed converge to the same pattern of precipitation.

 With respect to winter, the networks remained unstable for a longer time before finding the minimum error.
 The NEB region should be highlighted, which required the largest number of iterations, around 600.
-This is possibly related to the greater variability of rainfall in this season (Figure 3).
+This is possibly related to the greater variability of rainfall in this season (Fig. 3).

-According to Villanueva (2011), it is assumed that the three sets (training, validation and testing) contain independent samples, and that they are well capable of representing the problem being addressed.
-One should therefore expect that good performance on the validation set will imply good performance of the testing set.
+According to Villanueva (2011), it is assumed that the three sets (training, validation, and testing) contain independent samples and that they are well capable of representing the problem being addressed.
+One should therefore expect that good performance of the validation set will imply good performance of the testing set.
 In this study, the validation values were closest to the test values in summer.

-125 3.2 Validation of the MLR by PC
+3.2 Validation of the MLR by PCs

-To validate the MLR, the following assumptions need to be met: i) the residuals must have random distribution around mean zero (homoscedasticity); ii) the residuals should have a normal distribution; and iii) variance must be homogeneous (Silva, 2014).
+To validate the MLR, the following assumptions need to be met: (i) the residuals must have random distribution around mean zero (homoscedasticity); (ii) the residuals should have a normal distribution; and (iii) variance must be homogeneous (da Silva and Silva, 2014).